Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 What Went Wrong

-Week 4: The bottom leaves turned yellow and mushy.
-Now I was confused—was it too much water or too little?
+Week 4: the bottom leaves turned yellow and mushy.
+Now I was confused — too much water or too little?

 How I Fixed It